turingschool/launch-curriculum/module3/Projects/PairProject.md

 4. Commit your work and push to GitHub
 5. Add your partner as a collaborator

 From here on, you should not work on the `main` branch directly.
-You and your partner will need to determine when to create new branches, and when to merge those branches into main.
+Keep an eye on the notes to ensure you are creating and working on the appropriate branches!

 ## CRUD for an Item